 1. Ethnic Flavours

 With the world being such a “global village” the best kinds of cross-pollination have happened in food.
-Ethnic chefs with French pastry training, for sale Asian cultures backing up against one another in metropolitan cities, there the intense amount of traveling and sharing of food photography over social media, it’s just natural that chefs are asking “why not?”
+Ethnic chefs with French pastry training, Asian cultures backing up against one another in metropolitan cities, the intense amount of traveling and sharing of food photography over social media, it’s just natural that chefs are asking “why not?”
 They are creating new combinations of flavours influenced by cultures that have inspired them like Cumin & Caramelized Almond Crème Brûlée inspired by Indian and French cultures…why not?
 Matcha Salted Caramel Tart; Medovick; Black Sesame Réligieuse to name a few

 Photo of Black Sesame Réligieuse from Beaucoup Bakery